Astros vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- Houston has gone 1-2 (winning just 33.3% of its games) when playing as moneyline favorites of -250 or shorter.
+- Houston has not played a game with moneyline odds of -300 or shorter.

-- Based on this game's moneyline, the Astros' implied win probability is 71.4%.
+- The implied moneyline probablility for this matchup gives the Astros a 75% chance to win.

-- Houston has had an over/under set by oddsmakers 43 times, and have combined with opponents to go over the total in 22 of those games (22-20-1).
+- In the 44 games in which bookmakers have set an over/under for Houston, it has combined with opponents to go over the total 22 times (22-21-1).

 - The Astros have not had a run line set for a contest this season.